If you have questions that are not listed below, please contact us at email@example.com.

 Earning your masters could allow you to move into other areas in education, such as administration, but it is not a requirement in teaching K12.

-Students who successfully complete the NSED Minor can complete the program in two terms with fulltime study.
-Typically it will take fall, spring and summer term to complete.
+Students who successfully complete the NSED Minor can complete the program in two terms with full-time study.
+Typically, it will take fall, spring, and summer terms to complete.

-You can earn your teaching credential in one year with full-time study and verified clinical practice.
-(Fall, spring and summer)
+You can earn your teaching credential in one year with full-time study, assessments, and verified clinical practice.
+(Fall, Spring and Summer)